justy/asyn/README.md

 #asyn

-###asyn is an asynchronous lightweight open framework running on top of Sinatra that allows performant and gracefully degrading web content.
+###asyn is an asynchronous lightweight open framework that renders performant and gracefully degrading web content.

 ---